 \paragraph{Conflict of Interest} Zack Almquist, Ihsan Kahveci, and Amy Hagopian have no conflict of interest to declare.
-Owen Kajfasz, and Janelle Rothfolk, as King County Regional Homelessness Authority employees, acknowledge the importance of transparency and accountability in scientific research and peer review.
+Owen Kajfasz and Janelle Rothfolk, as employees of the King County Regional Homelessness Authority, acknowledge the importance of transparency and accountability in scientific research and peer review.
 The King County Regional Homelessness Authority employed Kajfasz and Rothfolk during the 2022 and 2024 Point-in-Time count.
 The King County Regional Homelessness Authority, in its role as the Community of Care (CoC) lead, both conducted and provided funding for the King County 2022 RDS survey, which was carried out as a requirement of the HUD-mandated biannual 2022 Point-in-Time count. \textbf{Financial Interests}: Kajfasz and Rothfolk declare that they have no financial interests, such as stocks, patents, or research grants, that may be perceived as affecting their objectivity in the peer review process. \textbf{Organizational Interests}: The King County Regional Homelessness Authority has a stake in addressing homelessness in King County and may be impacted by the outcomes of this survey project.
-As the Community of Care (CoC) lead, the King County Regional Homelessness Authority must complete a bi-annual unsheltered Point-in-Time count by both Federal and State statutes as a requirement for continued funding from the Department of Housing and Urban Development.
-As such, they have a stake in identifying valid methods of enumeration of people experiencing unsheltered homelessness.
+As the Community of Care (CoC) lead, the King County Regional Homelessness Authority is required by both federal and state statutes to complete a bi-annual unsheltered Point-in-Time count, a mandate for continued funding from the Department of Housing and Urban Development.
+As such, they have a stake in identifying valid methods for enumerating people experiencing unsheltered homelessness.